NeverQuest-Ben/NeverQuest/docs/mechanics/guildManagement.md

 ### Warrior
-The Sorceress is a spellcaster, who fires a projectile attack from distance.
-They will auto-attack when an enemy is within their spell casting range.
+The Warrior is a tank who excels at mitigating damage and maintaining aggro in a group or raid setting.
+The three subclasses are {High Lord, Berserker, Myrmidon}.
 !!! info "Warrior - High Lord"

     ![High Lord](../gameAssets/SubclassIcons_Tank_Sorceress0.png){: style="image-rendering: pixelated; width: 32px;" }